vindennt/chakra-learner/README.md

 ## Purpose

-Portfolio website using ChakraUI
+Portfolio website using React and ChakraUI

-## To Do

-- Resume landing page
-- Blog
-- Link to redirect to vindennt art
-- Analytics